 Reproduction and Life Cycle

 Sturgeon are anadromous, meaning they live in the ocean and spawn in freshwater rivers.
 Spawning occurs from April to June in the freshwater river they were born in, with sturgeon typically only returning to spawn every 3 to 5 years.
 Females can lay up to 2 million eggs, which are large and black and stick to the bottom of the river.

 After laying their eggs, females leave their spawning areas, while males remain there until autumn.
 Once hatched, juveniles stay in the river they were born in for as long as six years before moving into the Bay’s open waters and eventually the ocean.
 Males do not reach sexual maturity until they are at least 10 years old, and females take nearly 20 years to mature.
 Sturgeons are very sensitive to low oxygen, pollution and other poor water conditions.
-This, combined with their slow rate of maturity, damming of their spawning rivers and historic commercial fishing pressure, has caused the species to become very rare.
+This, combined with their slow rate of maturity, damming of their spawning rivers and historic commercial fishing pressure, has caused a decline in the species.
 Atlantic sturgeon can live for more than 60 years.

 Did You Know?